 You are well within your rights to apply anti-vandal paint to your boundary walls, but you MUST follow this simple advice before you go and spread this wet and sticky paint.

 - The paint must be applied at a sensible height.
-You do not want to ruin any bodies cloths when they pass by!
+You do not want to ruin anyone’s clothes when they pass by!

-- A big sign is vital, you must let people know that anti-vandal paints applied to this wall
+- A big sign is vital, you must let people know that anti-vandal paints have been applied to this wall

-- A clear a well-placed sign will exclude you from any court proceedings; we would also advise you to take a picture of this sign!
+- A clear and well-placed sign will exclude you from any court proceedings; we would also advise you to take a picture of this sign

 We have listed the best anti-climb/vandal paint we have been applying to our customer’s houses and boundaries.